Haashmi-h/Inline-Policy-and-Bucket-Policy-in-AWS/README.md

 #### Bucket Policy:

-Bucket policies, on the other hand, are attached only to AWS resource, S3 buckets.
+Bucket policies are attached only to AWS resource, S3 buckets.
 S3 bucket policies specify what actions are allowed or denied for which principals on the bucket that the bucket policy is attached.

 Here, I'm sharing 2 different examples for S3 bucket policy.